Owain Lawgoch: Military career

 Welsh soldiery and longbowmen who had fought for Edward I in his campaigns in North Wales remained armed and sold their services to the English kings in their battles in Scotland and at Crecy and Poitiers.
-Ironically, the Norman attempt to conquer Wales set in train events which reignited Welsh identity and raised up new Welsh military leaders such as Owain claiming descent from the ancient Princes of Wales.
+Ironically, the Norman attempt to conquer Wales set in train events that reignited Welsh identity and raised up new Welsh military leaders such as Owain, claiming descent from the ancient Princes of Wales.

-In May 1372 in Paris, Owain announced that he intended to claim the throne of Wales.
-Lawgoch set sail from Harfleur with money borrowed from Charles V. Owain first attacked the island of Guernsey, and was still there when a message arrived from Charles ordering him to abandon the expedition in order to go to Castile to seek ships to attack La Rochelle.
+Owain after the treaty of Bruges

+Owain first attacked the island of Guernsey, and was still there when a message arrived from Charles ordering him to abandon the expedition in order to go to Castile to seek ships to attack La Rochelle.
 Owain defeated an English and Gascon force at Soubise later that year, capturing Sir Thomas Percy and Jean de Grailly, the Captal de Buch.
-Another invasion of Wales was planned in 1373 but had to be abandoned when John of Gaunt launched an offensive.
+Another invasion of Wales was planned in 1373 but had to be abandoned.
 In 1374 he fought at Mirebau and at Saintonge.
 In 1375 Owain was employed by Enguerrand de Coucy to help win Enguerrand's share of the Habsburg lands due to him as nephew of the former Duke of Austria.
 However, during the Gugler War they were defeated by the forces of Bern and had to abandon the expedition.

+Assassination

+In May 1372 in Paris, Owain announced that he intended to claim the throne of Wales.
+He set sail from Harfleur with money borrowed from Charles V.

 In 1377 there were reports that Owain was planning another expedition, this time with help from Castile.
-The alarmed English government sent a spy, the Scot John Lamb, to assassinate Owain, who had been given the task of besieging Mortagne-sur-Gironde in Poitou.
-Lamb gained Owain's confidence and became his chamberlain, which gave him the opportunity to stab Owain to death in July 1378, something Walker described as 'a sad end to a flamboyant career'.
-The Issue Roll of the Exchequer dated 4 December 1378 records "To John Lamb, an esquire from Scotland, because he lately killed Owynn de Gales, a rebel and enemy of the King in France ... £20".
-Lawgoch was buried at the Church of St. Leger, near Cognac, France.
+The alarmed English government sent an agent, the Scot John Lamb, to assassinate Owain, who had been given the task of besieging Mortagne-sur-Gironde in Poitou.
+Lamb gained Owain's confidence and became his squire, which allowed him to stab Owain to death in July 1378, something Walker described as 'a sad end to a flamboyant career'.
+The Issue Roll of the Exchequer dated 4 December 1378 records "To John Lamb, an esquire from Scotland, because he lately killed Owynn de Gales, a rebel and enemy of the King in France, on his passage to England to explain certain affairs to the Lord the King and his Council.
+In money paid to his own hands, in discharge of 20l., which the Lord the King commanded to be paid him.
+By writ of privy seal, &c., — 20l."
+Owain was buried at the church of St Leger, near Cognac, France.

-With the assassination of Owain Lawgoch the senior line of the House of Aberffraw became extinct and the thought was the entirety of the Aberffraw line had been extinct wrongfully.
-As a result, the claim to the title 'Prince of Wales' fell to the other royal dynasties, of Deheubarth and Powys.
-The leading heir in this respect was Owain Glyndŵr, who was descended from both dynasties.
+With the assassination of Owain Lawgoch the senior line of the House of Aberffraw became extinct.
+The title "Prince of Wales" was later claimed by Owain Glyndŵr by "right of inheritance".